gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Earlier AGP versions are not supported.
 * Kotlin versions between 1.3.21 and 1.3.50 are tested.
 Earlier Kotlin versions are not supported.
+* Kotlin DSL [precompiled script plugins](https://docs.gradle.org/current/userguide/kotlin_dsl.html#kotdsl:precompiled_plugins) built with Gradle 6.0 cannot be used with earlier versions of Gradle.
+  This limitation will be lifted in a future version of Gradle.

 ## Improved Dependency Management feature set